yungifez/artisan-ui-docs/resources/views/pages/docs/0.x/components/accordion.blade.md

 ---
 <x-component-preview component="previews.accordion-demo"></x-component-preview>

-When type is set as `single`, the collapsible attribute allows the currently opened accordion item to be closed
+When `type` attribute is set to `single`, the collapsible attribute allows the currently opened accordion item to be closed

-When the type is multiple, multiple items can be opened at once.
+When the `type` attribute is set to multiple, multiple items can be opened at once.

 <x-component-preview component="previews.accordion-multiple-demo"></x-component-preview>